-It was an odd place for such a deep conversation.
+It was an odd place for deep conversation.
 I ran into my friend Rob in the hallway at a large Internet Marketing seminar.
 “Hey Rob,” I greeted him with enthusiasm, “It’s been a long time.”

 “Oh Rob, I’m sorry to hear that,” I replied sincerely as we sat down amidst the hustle and bustle of seminar attendees.